 HDTV, High Definition television

 Long before the advent of the digital terrestrial and satellite signal, and even before the Second World War, the concept of High Definition vision was brewing in the minds of engineers and technicians.
-The search to increase image quality and to offer a spectacular experience capable of equalling, or indeed exceeding , reality actually has quite a long history.
-However , the first official HDTV transmissions in Italy took place much later: while still in full analog era , RAI used HD technology to broadcast the Italia 90 Football World Cup matches to several private venues for the first time.
+The search to increase image quality and to offer a spectacular experience capable of equalling, or indeed exceeding, reality actually has quite a long history.
+However, the first official HDTV transmissions in Italy took place much later: while still in the full analog era, RAI used HD technology to broadcast the Italia 90 Football World Cup matches to several private venues for the first time.

 It wasn’t until the first decade of 2000 that High Definition began to make commercial inroads in Italy.
 Thinner and larger, flat-screen LCDs (liquid crystal) and PDPs (plasma) came onto the market; the DVB standard was introduced, which, using data compression techniques enabled broadcasters to transmit High Definition using a reasonable bandwidth.

-Distribution of High Definition transmission was introduced in Italy in 2006: RAI experimentally broadcast the Torino 2006 Olympic Winter Games in HD on closed circuit terrestrial frequencies, to Turin and province, for viewing in public venues only.
-In the same year Sky, the satellite pay TV, broadcast the final of the UEFA Champions League and all the 2006 FIFA football matches in High Definition, then launched the programming of the first 4 of its current 62 Full HD thematic channels.
-The RAI HD channel offering a selection of programmes in native HD selected from the various RAI channels was launched on digital terrestrial TV in 2010.
-Currently 7 HD channels are available on digital terrestrial TV (3 Mediaset general channels, 1 RAI, 1 Vatican, 2 Mediaset Premium), while RAI 1, 2 and 3 are only available in HD via the free tivùsat satellite platform.
+Distribution of High Definition transmission was introduced in Italy in 2006: RAI experimentally broadcast the Torino 2006 Olympic Winter Games in HD on closed-circuit terrestrial frequencies, to Turin and the province, for viewing in public venues only.
+In the same year Sky, the satellite pay-TV broadcast the final of the UEFA Champions League and all the 2006 FIFA football matches in High Definition, then launched the programming of the first 4 of its current 62 Full HD thematic channels.
+The RAI HD channel offering a selection of programs in native HD selected from the various RAI channels was launched on digital terrestrial TV in 2010.
+Currently, 7 HD channels are available on digital terrestrial TV (3 Mediaset general channels, 1 RAI, 1 Vatican, 2 Mediaset Premium), while RAI 1, 2, and 3 are only available in HD via the free tivùsatsatellite platform.